 The Clinical Mental Health Counseling Program establishes and supports an environment that values the diverse and unique nature of human experiences and backgrounds.
 We enrich our personal and professional lives by exemplifying Gannon University's call to demonstrate professional respect for the dignity of every person.
 Students with special needs are encouraged to notify the professor on the first day of class so appropriate documentation and accommodations may be arranged.
-Additionally, students with special needs are encouraged to notify Dr. Harvey Kanter, ADA/504 Coordinator at 871-5522 who can provide further assistance.
+The University will make reasonable accommodations for students with disabilities in compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.
+The purpose of accommodations is to provide equal access to educational opportunities for eligible students with academic and/or physical disabilities.
+Gannon students who require accommodations due to a documented diagnosed physical, emotional or learning disability should contact Gannon's Office of Disability Services at extension 5522 or find more information at: